Read about how you have surgery to remove an area of cancer from the breast.

 You might need more surgery if there is no clear margin around the cancer.

-You’ll have a small scar on your breast.
+You’ll have a scar on your breast.
 You can’t usually see this when you wear a bra or swimming costume.
-You’ll have another small scar under your armpit if you have lymph nodes taken away.
+You’ll have another scar under your armpit if you have lymph nodes taken away.
 These scars will fade a bit over time.

 Removing lymph nodes